-The November 5 election is a big one!
+In 2025, the primary and general elections are no small thing!
 There will be lots of local races on the ballot, including for Mayor, City Council, and school board members.
 These elections typically see lower turnout, so you and your friends' votes are incredibly impactful!
 There's a lot of education to do to ensure voters participate in these trickier elections, and we need your help.